pixel0x1/HealthGuard-Presentation/README.md

 ## Documentation

-[Link to detailed documentation or user guides if available.]-->
+[Link to detailed documentation or user guides if available.]

 ## Contributions

 We welcome contributions from the community.
-Please see our [Contribution Guidelines](CONTRIBUTING.md) for more details.
+Please see our [Contribution Guidelines](CONTRIBUTING.md) for more details.-->

 ## License